 Summary:

-You can login to our UNIX systems and run programs there that display their graphical output on your computer screen.
-To do this, you need an XWindows server running on your computer.
-You can download free software for this.
+You can login to our UNIX systems and run programs there that display their

 Troubleshooting XWindows problems:

-| Problem: | Possible Causes: | Solutions: |
+Possible Causes: |

 You type the UNIX command (such as "xterm") and you get an error